learn-co-students/python-practice-with-datatypes-data-science-intro-000/README.md

 "art.vandelay@vandelay.co" # False
 ```

 As you can see below, the website "vandelay.com" is not preceded by `"www."`.
-We can perform what is called string interpolation to fix this!
+We can perform what is called string concatenation to fix this!
 Use the plus sign, `'+'`, to change the website `'vandelay.com'` to the string `'www.vandelay.com'` by prepending `'www.'`.

 ```python